Pakistan Museum of Natural History

 Pakistan Museum of Natural History (PMNH), established in 1976, is a public natural history museum situated in Islamabad, the federal capital of Pakistan.

 It has exhibits and galleries which display and provide information about the ecology, geology, and paleontology of the country.
-Currently, the museum houses a collection of over 600,000 objects.
+As of March 2024, the museum's collection comprised around 1.6 million specimens.
 The museum also acts as a research center and works closely with the Lok Virsa Museum.
 The museum is open to public everyday, except for Friday, from 10 am to 5 pm.
 The museum is managed by the Pakistan Science Foundation, under the Ministry of Science and Technology.